-COLORADO SPRINGS, Colo. - Karyn Bye Dietz '93, one of the most prolific point producers in women's ice hockey for both the University of New Hampshire and Team USA, will be one of four inductees into the United States Hockey Hall of Fame as the Class of 2014.
-The announcement was made Wednesday by USA Hockey.
+COLORADO SPRINGS, Colo. - Karyn Bye Dietz '93, one of the most prolific point producers in women's ice hockey for both the University of New Hampshire and Team USA, was one of four inductees into the United States Hockey Hall of Fame.
+The ceremony was held Thursday, Dec.
+4. The Class of 2014 was announced in August.

 Bye Dietz was inducted into the UNH Hall of Fame in 1998, the International Ice Hockey Federation Hall of Fame in 2011, and was an alternate captain on the 1998 U.S. Women's Olympic Team that was inducted in the U.S. Hockey Hall of Fame in the Class of 2009.
 She was the fifth woman and 19th American overall inducted into the IIHF Hall of Fame.